Hotmanics/diamond-erc1155/README.md

 # Jacob Homanics

+DISCLAIMER: Using the webapp portion of this repository to interact with the ZkSync smart contracts can be buggy.
+I am glad to try and run you through the processes, otherwise you can use other means to interact with the smart contracts.
+The hardhat portion of this repository confidently can build and deploy to ZKSync Testnet.

 TODO:// Add references to ZkSync addresses.

 This project forks scaffold-eth-2 to implement a working hardhat-deploy environment and accompanying webapp where developers can build, deploy, and test Diamond smart contracts and view/interact with them on a webapp.
 This specific repository has an additional focus of building